 The Cool Bean

 The Cool Bean book companion lesson teaches kids what it really means to be cool (Psst, it’s being kind!).
 They will learn that being cool is more than how they look.
 It’s about how they act with kindness.
+This is a must-read kindness book for kids!

 Try a Little Kindness